TranquilTort/Ask-Meeple/README.md

 # Ask-Meeple
 ### Summary
-* Ask-Meeple is a clone of Quora, a website for users to post questions and answers.
-Ask-Meeple is themed around boardgame-related topics, and hosted on Heroku.
+* Ask-Meeple is a Quora clone, themed on Q&As for board games.
 * Live Link: [Ask-Meeple](https://ask-meeple.herokuapp.com/)

 ### Technologies